Enclude-Components/Enclude-Consents-Email-Opt-Out/README.md

 It also includes a flow `Consent Profile On Insert Update Email Opt Out` which syncs the standard Contact `Email Opt Out` field with the one on Consent Profile.

-This add-on can also be used as a general example for how to create Consent Profile rollups and record-triggered flows.
+This add-on can also be used as a general example for how to create Consent Profile rollups and record-triggered flows for those fields.

 ## Contents